gmc-code/PC-Python/docs/python_advanced/match_case.rst

 .. admonition:: Tasks

     1. A silly maths function does different things with a list of values depending in the number of elements in the list.
-    Complete the code below by filling in the square brackets and the curvy brackets.
+    Complete the code below by filling in the square brackets and the curly brackets.
 Some parts are done already.
     Here are the silly rules: for 1 element in the list, square it.
     For 2 elements raise a to the power of b using the inbuilt pow function.
-    For 3 elements, multilpy the first two then use floor division with the third.
+    For 3 elements, multiply the first two then use floor division with the third.
     For more than 3 elements, add the first 3 then subtract the sum of the rest.

         .. code-block:: python